CaringBridge Needs Your Help by December 31st

-Honor Marina with a Tribute donation to CaringBridge and you'll help even more people surround each other with love and support when it's needed most.
+Make a gift to CaringBridge in honor of Marina and you’ll help even more people surround each other with love and support this holiday season.
+Donate Now

 Latest Journal Update

 The latest entry to our journey is through the Saving Marina link.
 I wanted to post this as well to let you know that we are a part of a time in history that is bringing big changes.

 PRAY FOR THE PEOPLE OF UKRAINE AS PRO-PUTIN LEADER PREPARES TO TAKE POWER: Anti-Israel tack and religious restrictions feared

 Viktor F. Yanukovich - the pro-Russia, pro-Putin opposition leader of Ukraine — has won a tightly contested and controversial election to emerge as his country’s new leader.
 Current Prime Minister Yulia V. Tymoshenko, one of the leaders of her country’s pro-democracy Orange Revolution in 2005 (which at the time threw Yanukovich out office), apparently lost the election by 3.5%.
 She accused her rival of trying to steal the election, but has now withdrawn her formal challenge before the Ukrainian Supreme Court.